BurntSushi/termcolor/doc/rg.1.md

 --hidden
 : Search hidden directories and files.
 (Hidden directories and files are skipped by default.)

+--iglob *GLOB* ...
+: Include or exclude files/directories case insensitively.
+This always overrides any other ignore logic if there is a conflict, but is otherwise applied in addition to ignore files (e.g., .gitignore or .ignore).
+Multiple glob flags may be used.
+Globbing rules match .gitignore globs.
+Precede a glob with a '!' to exclude it.

 --ignore-file *FILE* ...
 : Specify additional ignore files for filtering file paths.